Joe-Collins-1986/minesweeper/README.md

    Validations have been added to the majority of the input fields to ensure that the game does not break, and that the user is advised as to what error they have made when inputting data.

-   All input fields use the .lower() function to allow the ability to check input regardless on case.
+   All input fields use the .lower() function to allow the ability to check input regardless of case.

    Any input fields without restrictions (i.e. hit 'Enter' to continue) do not have validations as the user can enter anything they wish and it will still work as required when they hit enter.